Huang9614/git-basic/README.md

 - after the 5th. command, all `git push` will commit to the GitHub branch
 - the name of git branch is the same as GitHub branch

-## clone the existed GitHub repo to local
+## Clone the existing GitHub repo to local
 1. `git clone <ssh-to-the GitHub-repo>`
 2. `git checkout <branch-name>`
 3. `git add <changed_file>`